 What to Expect from This Book

-In this book, we’re going to obtain, scrub, explore, and model data; a lot of it.
+In this book, we’re going to obtain, scrub, explore, and model data - a lot of it.
 This book is not so much about how become better at those data science tasks.
 There are already great resources available that discuss, for example, when to apply which statistical test or how data can be best visualized.
 Instead, this practical book aims to make you more efficient and productive by teaching you how to perform those data science tasks at the command line.

 While this book discusses over 80 command-line tools, it’s not the tools themselves that matter most.
-Some command-line tools have been around for a very long time, while others will be replace by better ones.
+Some command-line tools have been around for a very long time, while others will be replaced by better ones.
 There are even command-line tools that are being created as you’re reading this.
 In the past nine months, I have discovered many amazing command-line tools.
 Unfortunately, some of them were discovered too late to be included in the book.
 In short, command-line tools come and go.
 But that’s OK.

 What matters most is the underlying idea of working with tools, pipes, and data.
 Most of the command-line tools do one thing and do it well.
 This is part the UNIX philosophy, which makes several appearances throughout the book.
 Once you become familiar with the command line, know how to combine command-line tools, and can even create new ones, you have developed an invaluable skill.

 How to Read This Book